 Best places to stop between Dallas and Yosemite National Park

 You've got a whole host of cities to choose from when it comes to finding a place to stop overnight on these routes.
 If you're not big on cities, there are several fabulous options as well.
-Keep reading to discover our favourite stopping points!
+Keep reading to discover our favorite stopping points!

 Enjoy unique history in Santa Fe